kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Sidebar widget displaying thumbnails of recent videos and video comments
 * Complete administrative capabilities.
 You decide who can add and edit each video;
 * Supports more than 150 video, audio and image file formats and codecs
-* Three different video player styles to choose from
+* Choose your preferred video player style for each player you embed
 * Custom sizing of the video player
 * Update thumbnail of video by selecting frame from video
 * Advanced sharing options for videos